metral/pulumihome/Integration-Test-Performance-Reports.md

 ## Reports

 We have an AWS Athena table and a few saved queries set up to provide reports over this data.
-Two useful queries:
+A few useful queries:

 * [TestTimingsAllTime](https://us-west-2.console.aws.amazon.com/athena/home?force&region=us-west-2#query/saved/ac1de368-a1c2-45d7-8d13-34f98db96c8c): Shows timing statistics  of each test phase across all tracked tests over all time.